scylladb/scylladb/docs/dev/protocol-extensions.md

 ## Negotiate sending tablets info to the drivers

-This extension allows the driver to inform the database that it is aware of tablets and is able to intepret the tablet information sent in `custom_payload`.
+This extension allows the driver to inform the database that it is aware of tablets and is able to interpret the tablet information sent in `custom_payload`.

 Having a designated flag gives the ability to skip tablet metadata generation (which is quite expensive) if driver is not aware of tablets.